Seeed-Projects/LocalJARVIS/README.md

 ## Contribution

-Join Us in Shaping this LocalJAVIS project! 🌟
+Join Us in Shaping this LocalJARVIS project! 🌟

 Hello, Open Source and Local llm Enthusiasts!

 We're excited to invite you to contribute to this project, As we navigate through the journey of building something impactful, your expertise, passion, and creativity can make a significant difference.

-Why Contribute to LocalJAVIS?
+Why Contribute to LocalJARVIS?

 Learn and Grow: Dive deep into [technology stack, e.g., Local LLM, Nvidia Riva, LangChain, Home Assistant, Python, Node-RED,JavaScript, etc.] and best practices in software development.
 Whether you're a seasoned developer or just starting, there's always something new to learn.
 Community and Collaboration: Join a vibrant community of like-minded individuals.
 Collaborate, share ideas, and get feedback.
 It's a great way to network and grow together.